sai003/Pedestrian_Detection_YOLO_Deep_sort/README.md

 Open Terminal and proceed to the "Pedestrian_Detection_YOLO_Deep_sort" folder and then install all the dependencies by running: "pip install -r requirements.txt" and then run the code by: "python main.py"

+# Instructions

+While the output video is running, please use "P" button on your keyboard to pause or unpause the video The drawing of user given box can be done while the video is paused.
+Please press the button "Q" on your keyboard to terminate the output video.